Shingles (also known as herpes zoster) is a painful rash with blisters. The rash usually appears on one side of a person’s face or body.

-Shingles is caused by the Varicella Zoster Virus, the same virus that causes chickenpox.
-Only someone who has had chickenpox (or, rarely, received the chickenpox vaccine) can get shingles.
-After a person recovers from chickenpox, the virus stays in your body and goes dormant in the roots of the nerves.
+Shingles is caused by the varicella zoster virus, which is the the same virus that causes chickenpox.
+Only someone who has had chickenpox can get shingles.
+After a person recovers from chickenpox, the virus stays in the body and goes dormant in the roots of the nerves.
 In some people, the virus stays that way, but for many others, the virus “wakes up” many years later and causes shingles.

-Shingles is not unique to older adults and can be seen at any age in anyone who had chickenpox; however, shingles is much more common in people 50 years of age and older.
-The risk of the disease increases as a person gets older.
-Shingles is also more common in people whose immune systems are weakened because of a disease such as cancer, or drugs such as steroids or chemotherapy.
+Shingles is not unique to older adults and can be seen at any age in anyone who had chickenpox; however, shingles is much more common in people 60 years of age and older.
+The risk of shingles increases as a person gets older.
+Shingles is also more common in people whose immune systems are weakened due to a disease such as cancer or HIV, or drugs such as steroids or chemotherapy.

 Important Note: The risk of hospitalization and death from chickenpox is increased in adults.
-Therefore, all adults who never received the varicella (chickenpox) vaccine and never had the chickenpox should consider getting vaccinated.
+Therefore, all adults who never received the chickenpox vaccine and never had the chickenpox should consider getting vaccinated.